Regional Planner II

 Location: 4730 Kingsway, Burnaby

-- Enjoys working on significant and meaningful projects that will make a difference to the future of our region.
+- Enjoy working on significant and meaningful projects that will make a difference to our beautiful region.

-- Determines and develops approach and research methodology for major policy and planning projects; develops policy proposals in areas such as regional development, land use and transportation, residential, industrial and commercial development, economics and municipal finance; provides input on strategic direction.
+- Performs project management functions; determines and develops approach and research methodology for major policy and planning projects; develops policy proposals in areas such as the regional economy, regional growth management, land use and transportation, industrial and commercial development, and municipal and development finance; provides input on strategic direction.

 - Processes the necessary steps for implementation of concepts and prepares and presents complex reports.